 the next step is in platform folder, make a file

 exec ant command start the server + init.

-for deploying cluster in udp unicast method; use below config in
+for deploying cluster in UDP unicast method; use below config in local.properties files;

-thats it. what I realized it if your cluster is going to handle a blackfriday load, you are better of with jgroups as its faster, but for normal node 3 nodes in unicast with load balancer would suffice. once could use multiple cluster with multiple groups each having there own work load like for example one cluster group handles storefront and 2nd cluster group handles backend activities like cornJobs and indexing, and third cluster group handles backoffice/admin. but it raises a question does not installing those extension on other cluster group create db problems for example if storefront extension is not available in cluster group 3 will it create problem in database models, I feel it should not until and unless some custom extension is deployed, will have to test thoroughly. and to better understand the difference between different clustering method, I plan on running detailed jmeter load test, will publish my results soon with test case.
+That’s it.
+What I realized is if your cluster is going to handle a blackfriday load, you are better off with jgroups as its faster, but for normal node 3 nodes in unicast with load balancer would suffice.
+One could use multiple clusters with multiple groups each having their own workload like for example one cluster group handles storefront and 2nd cluster group handles backend activities like cornJobs and indexing, and third cluster group handles back office/admin.
+But it raises a question does not installing those extensions on other cluster group create DB problems?
+For example, if storefront extension is not available in cluster group 3 will it create a problem in database models, I feel it should not until or unless some custom extension is deployed However I will have to test thoroughly.
+To even better understand the difference between different clustering method, I plan on running a detailed jmeter load test.
+I will publish my results soon with a test case.

 add above for debugging.

-change the required settings of session as required if nodes in cluster require session replication or you could use few of your nodes for storefront and other nodes with no session replication for back office.
-I have seen this happen, for example one node is for consumers and others for back office/admin. so consumer one will have extensions related to him and not of back office, and vice versa for back office node. so when load hits just let auto-scaling handle the consumer end nodes.
+Change the required settings of the session as required if nodes in cluster require session replication or you could use few of your nodes for storefront and other nodes with no session replication for back office.
+I have seen this happen before.
+For example, one node is for consumers and others for back office/admin.
+So consumer one will have extensions related to him and not of back office, and vice versa for back office node.
+When load hits just let auto-scaling handle the consumer end nodes.

 as I find time I will try to keep this post updated and differentiate in parts, and explain further.